ansys/pyworkbench/doc/source/user-guide.rst

     """
     )

-This client script downloads all files with OUT extensions from the server's working directory:
+This client script downloads all files with .out extensions from the server's working directory:

 .. code-block:: python

     wb.download_file("*.out")

-There is a special client method to upload a data file from the `example-data <https://github.com/ansys/example-data/tree/master/pyworkbench>`_ repository directly to the Workbench server.
+There is a special client method to upload a data file from the ANSYS `example-data <https://github.com/ansys/example-data/tree/master/pyworkbench>`_ repository directly to the Workbench server.
 You should specify the file path relative to the ``pyworkbench`` folder in the ``example-data`` repository: